 The fact that Even’s feature was designed in a way that did all the heavy lifting for the members and gave them a clearly defined “okay to spend” amount at a glance was a strong factor in Noodles & Company’s decision to go with Even.
 Amy Cohen said, “We were impressed with how intuitive and easy Even’s budgeting tool is.
 It takes the guesswork out of budgeting and helps team members establish healthy financial habits, which is really important to us — especially since our workforce skews younger.”

 Noodles & Company already had a reputation for being a forward-thinking employer that truly cares about the well-being of its people.
-Introducing Even’s responsible on-demand pay platform as part of its already-impressive suite of benefits has only strengthened that reputation — and it’s also strengthened relationships with team members.
+Introducing Even’s employer-sponsored on‑demand pay platform as part of its already-impressive suite of benefits has only strengthened that reputation — and it’s also strengthened relationships with team members.
 In fact, 70% of employees say that offering Even as a benefit has positively impacted their perception of Noodles & Company as an employer.
 In that same survey, 70% of team members also said that Even has made a broad positive impact on their financial health.

 As one of the most progressive employers in the restaurant industry, Noodles & Company is an ideal partner for Even.
 Our work together is further evidence of their commitment to investing in the well-being of their people — and early results indicate that the investment is paying off in the form of a more financially resilient workforce.